2019 Walsh Cup

 The 2019 Walsh Cup is an early-season inter-county hurling competition based primarily in the Irish province of Leinster.

 Seven counties competed – six from Leinster, Galway from Connacht and none from Ulster.
 No third-level college teams took part.
 Four Leinster counties plus Antrim from Ulster played in the second-ranked Kehoe Cup.
 The two remaining Leinster counties competed in the third-ranked Kehoe Shield.

 It took place in December 2018 and January 2019 and was won by Galway.

 Competition format

-Three teams receive a bye to the semi-finals – Kilkenny, Galway and Wexford.
-The remaining four teams compete in an initial group stage with each team playing the other teams once.
+Three teams—Kilkenny, Galway, and Wexford — receive a bye to the semi-finals.
+The remaining four teams compete in an initial group stage, with each team playing the other teams once.
 Two points are awarded for a win and one for a draw.
 The group winners advance to the semi-finals.

 Results

 Group stage

 Games played 9 December 2018 – 6 January 2019.